wptrainingteam/learn-wp-content/tutorials/debugging-wordpress.md

 ```

 In this case, two errors are being reported.
 First us a PHP Notice triggered by WordPress, which is caused by hooking the wp_learn_register_routes funtion on the wrong action.
-Second is an error related to the database query being run to fetch the form submissions, which is querying the table form_submission, not form_submissions.
+Second is an error related to the database query being run to fetch the form submissions.

+It looks like it is querying the table form_submission, not form_submissions.

 Once you fix this errors, and visit the REST API GET route, you'll see the form submissions are returned.